 - Dwindling Party: By the end only Top, Tyler and Katheryn have survived.
 And Katheryn is revealed to have the infection.

-- FaceMonster Turn - One of the explorers, after being attacked by one of the subterranean monsters, begins to start mutating into one of them, his eyes changing into a different shape while also being able to detect the monsters in complete darkness as well.
+- FaceMonster Turn: One of the explorers, after being attacked by one of the subterranean monsters, begins to start mutating into one of them, his eyes changing into a different shape while also being able to detect the monsters in complete darkness as well.
+Subverted in that he's able to retain control of himself until sacrificing himself to let the other three escape.

 - Five-Token Band: We have the two white American brothers, the black guy, the female tomboy, the Canadian and the Australian on the diving team.
 The expedition also includes the east European doctor, the British female scientist and the Asian camera man.